sdecoder/pointnet_pytorch/README.md

+# Note
+The original repository is https://github.com/fxia22/pointnet.pytorch.
+My additional work in this project includes:
+1. using AMP/APEX to accelerating training procedure.
+1. introducing TensorRT to accelerating the inference procedure with INT8/FP16/TF32/FP32.

 # PointNet.pytorch
 This repo is implementation for PointNet(https://arxiv.org/abs/1612.00593) in pytorch.
 The model is in `pointnet/model.py`.
 It is tested with pytorch-1.0.

 # Download data and running